Joe Bageant

 Joe Bageant (1946–2011) (pronounced "bay-gent") was an American author and columnist.
-He was best known for his 2007 book, Deer Hunting With Jesus: Dispatches From America's Class War.
+He was best known for his 2007 book Deer Hunting With Jesus: Dispatches From America's Class War.

 Early life

-As a child Bageant had lived in the insular, hardscrabble farming community of Unger, West Virginia and later just over the state line in the town of Winchester, Virginia and attended John Handley High School there.
-His teachers told him that he wasn’t cut out for college, and his parents pressured him to work from an early age.
+As a child, Bageant lived in the insular, hardscrabble farming community of Unger, West Virginia and, later, just over the state line in the town of Winchester, Virginia.
+He attended John Handley High School there, but his teachers told him that he was not cut out for college, and his parents pressured him to work from an early age.
 Bageant quit school, joined the navy, and got married.
 He was discharged in the 1960s.

-He bought an old school bus and headed for San Francisco.
+Bageant bought an old school bus and headed for San Francisco.
 En route, the bus broke down in Boulder, Colorado.
-Bageant and his young family lived there, sometimes on the bus, for several years, before moving to an Indian reservation in Idaho.
-During that time, Bageant worked at blue collar jobs until, in the mid-1970s, he broke his back and had to lie flat for months while he recuperated.
+He and his young family lived there for several years, sometimes on the bus, before moving to an Indian reservation in Idaho.
+During that time, Bageant worked at blue collar jobs until, in the mid-1970s, he broke his back and had to lie flat for months while he recovered.
 It was then that he started honing his writing skills, using his convalescence to perfect a prose style that would, over the years, acquire a cult following.

 In 2001, Bageant moved back to Winchester.

 Progressive author

-In Deer Hunting With Jesus, Bageant discusses how the Democratic Party lost the political support of poor rural whites and how the Republican Party has convinced them to "vote against their own economic self-interest."
-The book is mainly centered on his hometown, Winchester.
+In Deer Hunting With Jesus, Bageant discusses how the Democratic Party lost the political support of poor rural whites and how the Republican Party has convinced them to "vote against their own economic self-interest".
+The book is mainly centered on his hometown of Winchester.

 In 2010, Bageant published a similarly themed book, Rainbow Pie: A Redneck Memoir.
-Bageant used his extended family's experience after World War II to describe the social hierarchy in the United States.
-The book examines the postwar journey of 22 million rural Americans into the cities, where they became, the author argues, the foundation of a permanent white underclass and comprise much of today's heartland red state voters.
+He used his extended family's experience after World War II to describe the social hierarchy in the United States.
+The book examines the postwar journey of 22 million rural Americans into the cities, where they became, the author argues, the foundation of a permanent white underclass, and comprise much of today's heartland red state voters.

-Bageant frequently appeared as a commentator on radio and television internationally and wrote a progressive online column distributed to hundreds of blogs and websites.
+Bageant frequently appeared as a commentator on radio and television internationally and wrote a progressive online column which was distributed to hundreds of blogs and websites.
 He maintained his own blog joebageant.net, assisted by Ken Smith, who continued editing the blog after Bageant's death.
 Bageant also served as a senior (roving) editor for Cyrano's Journal Today and The Greanville Post, two sites devoted to progressive political and media analyses.